-Discount.
+Discount

-When you book you will receive a 15 percent Cotswold Outdoor discount voucher and a 10 per cent Nomad Travel discount voucher for use at their travel clinics.
+When you book you will receive a 15% Cotswold Outdoor discount voucher, a 10% Nomad Travel discount voucher for use at their travel clinics and a 10% discount at Little Footprints Gifts for their natural toiletries.

-Kit hire.
+Kit hire

 Sleeping bags, hiking poles, down jackets and more can be hired in Kathmandu and the current rental cost is between \$5-10 per day for the each items depending upon the quality.
 It is strongly recommended that you come fully prepared with your kit from home, as there may not be time for shopping for/renting gear, and you cannot guarantee that items purchased or hired will suit you.
 You can obtain every item you need in Kathmandu if required (for example if you bag gets lost by the international airline) but it's better to bring your own gear you have used and are comfortable with.